Are you an executive director looking for support?

 A: We respect people's privacy, so we don't give out the names.
 Plus JUST IN CASE someone is jobhunting and doesn't want their boss to know, we keep it anonymous.

-However this year we are adding a private Slack channel for those people who want to chat with each other before and after the conference.
-We also have a Facebook group based on Fundraising careers that you can join.
+However this year if you do want to network we have a Facebook group based on fundraising careers that you can join.

 Q: Is there a limit on the number of attendees?